JaydenLOOO/JaydenLOOO/README.md

 Hey , I'm Jayden
 I'm quite new to the programming community
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Java